 If your program will incorporate new courses, those courses must be submitted to the Curriculum Committee using the course proposal system.
-Deadlines for course proposals are published on the Curriculum Committee webpage.
+Deadlines for course proposals are published on the Curriculum Committee webpage and are usually due at the same time as the study away proposal.
 Programs should not advertise major or general education credit for specific courses until approval has been granted by the Academic Policies Committee (APC).